venthur/dotenv-cli/README.md

 `dotenv` supports alternative `.env` files like `.env.development` via the `-e` or `--dotenv` parameters.

-`dotenv` also provides an option to completely replace the environment variables with the ones from the `.env` file, allowing you to control exactly which environment variables are set.
+With the `--replace` flag, `dotenv` also provides an option to completely replace the environment variables with the ones from the `.env` file, allowing you to control exactly which environment variables are set.

 `dotenv` provides bash completion, so you can use `dotenv` like this: